dirk/hivm/manual/instructions.md

 :  Set the string referenced by constant index S into register A.

 `setinteger A I`
-:  Set the integer referenced by constant index S into register A.
+:  Set the integer referenced by constant index I into register A.

 `setfloat A F`
-:  Set the float referenced by constant index S into register A.
+:  Set the float referenced by constant index F into register A.

 `setstruct A S`
 :  Set the structure referenced by constant index S into register A.